Morpheus636/docs.morpheus636.com/_contributing/code-of-conduct.md

 position: 2
 ---
 # Contributor Covenant Code of Conduct
-This code of conduct applies to any community that I (Josh Levin / Morpheus636) am personally responsible for running, operating, and maintaining.
-This code of conduct will be linked everywhere that it applies or is enforced, including but not limited to: discussions, issues, and pull-requests in any of my GitHub repos and my Discord Server (Hub 636)

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our